William Gay (cornerback)

-William Gay (born January 1, 1985) is an American professional football coach and former cornerback who is the assistant defensive backs coach for the Washington Commanders of the National Football League (NFL).
+William Gay (born January 1, 1985) is an American professional football coach and former cornerback who is the cornerbacks coach for the Washington Commanders of the National Football League (NFL).
 He played college football for the Louisville Cardinals and was selected by the Pittsburgh Steelers in the fifth round of the 2007 NFL draft.
-Gay was a member of the Super Bowl XLIII-winning team the following season and played for the Arizona Cardinals and New York Giants before becoming a coach in 2019.
+Gay was a member of the Super Bowl XLIII-winning team the following season.
+He played for the Arizona Cardinals and New York Giants before becoming a coach in 2019.

 Early life

 Gay was born on January 1, 1985, in Tallahassee, Florida. attended James S. Rickards High School in Tallahassee, Florida, where he played quarterback, wide receiver and safety for the Raiders.
 He racked up over 1,200 all-purpose yards and 12 touchdowns as a junior.
 He notched 1,035 yards and seven scores passing, 1,237 yards and 11 scores receiving and 82 tackles, 14 pass breakups and nine interceptions at defensive back as a senior when he was named team co-MVP and earned first team All-Big Bend Area honors.

 Gay was also a standout in track & field.
 In 2002, he placed 8th in the 200-meter dash with a time of 22.61 seconds at the Capital City Classic.
 At the FHSAA Region 3A he took 3rd in the long jump (7.07m or 23 feet, 2 inches) and 14th in the 400-meter dash (51.0 seconds).
 He was also clocked at 4.4 in the 40-yard dash.

 Gay was rated as a three-star prospect by TheInsiders.com and was the nation's 67th-ranked cornerback.
 He was rated as a three-star prospect and was the nation's 46th-ranked cornerback by Rivals.com.